A-Star100/HTTP-Server/README.md

 Use TextEdit (or any IDE) and open *file_server.c* and edit the C however you please!
 Then use clang to compile into an ARM64 binary by running `clang -arch arm64 -o MyApplication file_server.c -I/opt/homebrew/include -L/opt/homebrew/lib -lmicrohttpd` (The command above utilizes a ***Homebrew*** installation of *libmicrohttpd*, so users need libmicrohttpd installed from Homebrew if you use the command above.
-You can modify it to your liking.
+You can modify it to your liking).
+You can also use CMake by running
+`cmake -E chdir . /usr/bin/gcc main.c -o main` (this example assumes *main.c* is your C app)

 # How to open
 Most if not all releases of this app _**will be unsigned**_, so here's how to open them on both Windows and Mac.